Having a mutual interest in 220 MHz Amateur Radio, we do hereby unite to form an Association for our stated purposes.

 Section 4 FREQUENCY COORDINATION

-Requests for frequency coordination shall be in writing to the Coordination Board.
+Requests for frequency coordination may be in writing or electronic format to the Coordination Board.
 The Board shall coordinate frequencies based on applicant's information, established policies, current sanctions, current activity in a given area and consistent with current or future techniques.
-(Amended 10/21/95, 04/19/08)
+(Amended 10/21/95, 04/19/08, 10/20/18)

 Section 5 MEETINGS